Communication-Efficient Decentralized Stochastic Minimax Optimization

 where

 Here, $Q_i(x)$ is the loss incurred by the sample $(r_i, l_i)$, $g(x)$ is a nonconvex regularizer, $V(y)$ is the divergence measure, $\Delta_L$ is the simplex, and $\mathds{1}_L$ is the $L$-dimensional vector with all $1$.
 We compare algorithms using the datasets of ``mushrooms", ``phishing", ``ijcnn1", ``a9a" and ``w8a", which can be downloaded from the LIBSVM repository\footnote{\url{ https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}}.
 Following the experimental setting in \cite{xian2021faster}, we use $\rho_1 = \frac{1}{L^2}, \rho_2 = 0.001$, and $\rho = 10$.
-Note that game stationarity also implies the stationarity of $P(x)$, as indicated by \eqref{eq:game:P}.
-Accordingly, we plot the worst-case cost value $P(x) = \max_y J(x,y)$ produced by each algorithm over communication rounds.
+Accordingly, we plot the worst-case value $P(x) = \max_y J(x,y)$ at the network centroid $\bx_{k,i}$ produced by each algorithm over different communication rounds.